Can Foreigners Buy Property in Bali?

 Off-plan purchases, the most common investment vehicle, are almost always sold on a staged payment basis tied to construction milestones:

-Some developers offer 50/50 splits, or extended payment plans of up to 12–18 months.
-This staged structure reduces your risk: you're not fully committed until you can see what you're getting.
+Some developers offer 50/50 splits, or extended payment plans of up to 12 to 18 months.
+This staged structure reduces your risk: you are not fully committed until you can see what you are getting.

 Financing